Do I need to be in shape before starting RVA Performance Training?

 Getting started is a very simple process.

-Before getting going, we suggest everyone try a free class.
-After that, you sign up for a membership, and start coming, beginning with our Elements classes.
+Before getting going, we suggest everyone come in for a free Intro session class.
+After that, you sign up for a membership, complete our Elements program with is typically a combination of 1-on-1 and small group classes, and continue training in our group programs.

 What do all these acronyms mean?